peasead/elastic-container/README.md

 yum install docker jq git curl docker-compose
 ```

+## Steps

+1. Install required pre-reqs

+2. Git clone this repo

+2. Cd (change directory) into the elastic-container/ folder

+3. Execute the elastic-container.sh shell script with the start argument ./elastic-container start

 ## Usage

 This uses default creds of `elastic:elastic` and is intended purely for security research on a local Elastic stack.